 Statistics by the National Highway Traffic Safety Administration (NHTSA) show that an estimated one in five vehicles involved in fatal car accidents experiences a rollover.
 In other words, each year, nearly 250,000 vehicles get into a rollover accident across the United States.
 In these crashes, about 10,000 Americans die each year.

-The vast majority of victims of rollover accidents improve their chances of recovery by hiring an experienced rollover car accident attorney in Allentown or elsewhere in Pennsylvania.
-Here at The Law Offices of Greg Prosmushkin, P.C., our skilled car crash lawyers can help you prove that the other party was at fault for causing the crash.
+The vast majority of victims of rollover accidents improve their chances of recovery by hiring an Experienced Rollover Car Accident Attorney in Allentown or elsewhere in Pennsylvania.
+Here at The Law Offices of Greg Prosmushkin, P.C., our skilled Car Crash Lawyers in Allentown can help you prove that the other party was at fault for causing the crash.

 Statistically speaking, wearing a seatbelt reduces the risk of dying in a rollover accident by up to 75 percent.
 Interestingly, nearly 85 percent of all rollover accident fatalities occur in single-vehicle crashes.

 Sport utility vehicles (SUVs), semi-trucks, and pickups are more likely to get into rollover accidents than passenger cars.
 In fact, SUVs are responsible for experiencing the vast majority of all rollovers due to their design.